jeosol/hello-world-docker/README.markdown

 Please see the included **Dockerfile**, Makefile, and associated lisp and bash script files for this particular setup.

 ### Build executable image:
 Here, we create an exectuable and setup the image to run the executable as the final command in the docker file (see Dockerfile-exe in the repository).
-To build the image, issue the following command:
+To build the image, type the following command at the console:
 ```
 make hello-world-exe-image
 ```
-To run this container, issue the following command:
+To run this container, type the following command:
 ```
 make run-hello-world-exe-container NAME=mary
 ```